Curriculum

 At Manor Farm Academy, we ensure the curriculum is relevant and meaningful to the pupils, and that it is implemented by a high quality workforce.
 There are many opportunities for pupils to experience learning first-hand through educational visits, visitors to the academy, and academy experience days.
 These opportunities help ensure pupils are immersed in the areas they are learning about.

-At Manor Farm Academy, we are committed to providing the highest standards of achievement in mathematics.
-All children are entitled to access all programmes of study in the National Curriculum.
-We implement a progressive structure regarding the learning of mathematics.
-Children are taught a range of strategies for calculating answers to problems mentally, as well as the more usual written methods.
-At Manor Farm Academy we use the White Rose Hub Scheme of Work.
 Through the mathematics curriculum, we equip pupils with a set of tools to understand and access the world in which they live.
 These tools include logical reasoning, problem solving and the ability to think in abstract ways.
 Mathematics is a core subject which is vital in everyday life.
 It is essential in everything we construct, everything we calculate and many problems that we have to solve.
 We therefore endeavour to ensure that pupils develop a healthy and enthusiastic attitude towards mathematics that will stay with them throughout their future.

 English